jondmarien/TuneFlow/README.md

 ## 📝 Legal Documents

-This project displays its Privacy Policy and Terms of Use as styled pages.
+This project displays its Privacy Policy, Terms of Use, GDPR Policy, and Data Opt-Out as styled pages.

-If you clone this repo, you must provide `public/PRIVACY_POLICY.md` and `public/TERMS_OF_USE.md` for these pages to work.
-You can edit these markdown files to match your own requirements.
+If you clone this repo, you must provide the following markdown files in the `public/` directory for these pages to work.
+You can edit these files to match your own requirements:

-- Privacy Policy: `/privacy-policy`
+- Privacy Policy: `public/PRIVACY_POLICY.md` → `/privacy-policy`
-- Terms of Use: `/terms-of-use`
+- Terms of Use: `public/TERMS_OF_USE.md` → `/terms-of-use`
+- GDPR Policy: `public/GDPR_POLICY.md` → `/gdpr-policy`
+- Data Opt-Out: `public/DATA_OPT_OUT.md` → `/data-opt-out`

+Each page is accessible from the site footer.
+For GDPR compliance and user trust, make sure these documents are up to date and provide clear instructions for users to exercise their rights or opt out of data collection.

 ---